 If you want to calculate a critical width (Wr) instead of a test statistic like t or q, you can simply multiply the appropriate error term by the critical value of t on dferror or by the critical value of q for r and dferror.

 Games and Howell (1976) (no relation) carried this one step further by allowing for heterogeneous sample variances, as well as unequal sample sizes.
 They proposed an error term of the form

 Here again you will be required to calculate a separate error term for each pair of samples.

 Games and Howell went a bit further, recognizing that with this error term the degrees of freedom need to be adjusted.
 Their adjustment goes back to the adjustments proposed by Welch and by Satterthwaite, and can be written as

 This, too, must obviously be computed for each pair of samples.

 Again you can form the t or q test statistic by replacing the standard (common) error term with the individualized error term above, and using df' instead of dferror for your degrees of freedom.

-As I say in the text (Methods, 4th edition, p.
-376), if the sample sizes are nearly equal, you can save a great deal of time by using the more traditional formulae and substituting the harmonic mean of the sample sizes.
+As I say elsewhere, if the sample sizes are nearly equal, you can save a great deal of time by using the more traditional formulae and substituting the harmonic mean of the sample sizes.
 I do not recommend this if you have heterogeneous variances.